thegetty/artistryinbronze/content/essays/5_Butz_text_Transmittal.md

 The head of Arsinoë III in Mantua, however, is the key to understanding her subtle, two-sided portraiture and exploring the phenomenon of the Greek interaction with Egypt under the Ptolemies.
 The specific dynamic between this representation and that of the queen on the Archelaos Relief calls for a reinterpretation of her portrait type.
 The survival of these works is fortuitous: the bronze for its material in the heroic sense and the marble relief for the divine personification of the queen as Oikoumene.
 Both masterfully mix realism and divinity.
 The head in Mantua may be argued to show the queen at her most beautiful: the perfect balance between realistic and idealized parts, whether analyzed from the front, sides, or any other viewpoint.
 The relief, on the other hand, shows her leading the action not only on the bottom register but in the narrative as a whole: the overwhelming feminine presence, the sheer number of Muses and female personifications needs to be taken into account.
 It is she who bestows the crown and hence births the deification of the epic embodiment of Greek cultural memory.
 The role of Hellenistic Alexandria, her home base, is acknowledged very soundly as the place of genesis, if not origin, for the ideology embodied in both the bronze head and the marble relief.
 It is the necessary catalyst for motivating two such sophisticated responses within the type.

-\[A-head\]Acknowledgments
+## Acknowledgments

 I foremost acknowledge Chiara Pisani, Conservator of the Museo Civico di Palazzo Te in Mantua, for her generous permission to study the head of Arsinoë III in September 2015 and for our ensuing dialogue.
 My sincere appreciation also goes to Daniela Saccenti, Librarian at the Palazzo Te, for discussing the Acerbi Collection in detail and inspiring me to come back and work more on this material.
 Special thanks is owed to the organizers of the XIX International Congress on Ancient Bronzes at the J. Paul Getty Museum, who coordinated the rich program and schedule of events with the *Power and Pathos* exhibition; and especially Jens Daehner, Kenneth Lapatin, and Ambra Spinelli for their work in ensuring the excellence of the proceedings.

-\[A-head\]Bibliography

-\[bibliography\]
+## Bibliography

-Ashton 2001
+Ashton 2001<br />
 Ashton, S.-A. 2001. *Ptolemaic Royal Sculpture from Egypt: The Interaction between Greek and Egyptian Traditions*.
 BAR–IS 923.
 Oxford: Archaeopress.

-Assmann 2003
+Assmann 2003<br />

-Assmann, J. 2003. *The Mind of Egypt: History and Meaning in the Time of the Pharaohs.* Trans.
+Assmann, J. 2003. *The Mind of Egypt: History and Meaning in the Time of the Pharaohs*.
+Trans.
 Andrew Jenkins.
 Cambridge, MA, and London: Harvard University Press.

-Bagnall and Rathbone 2004
+Bagnall and Rathbone 2004<br />
 Bagnall, R. S., and D. W. Rathbone, eds.
-2004. *Egypt from Alexander to the Early Christians.* Los Angeles: J. Paul Getty Museum.
+2004. *Egypt from Alexander to the Early Christians*.
+Los Angeles: J. Paul Getty Museum.

-Budge 1929 (1989)
+Budge \[1929\] 1989<br />

-Budge, E. A. 1929 (1989). *The Rosetta Stone.* London: The Religious Tract Society; repr. ed., New York: Dover Publications.
+Budge, E. A. \[1929\] 1989. *The Rosetta Stone*.
+London: The Religious Tract Society; repr. ed., New York: Dover Publications.

-Butz 2010
+Butz 2010<br />

-Butz, P. A. 2010. *The Art of the Hekatompedon Inscription and the Birth of the Stoikhedon Style.* Monumenta Greca et Latina 16.
+Butz, P. A. 2010. *The Art of the Hekatompedon Inscription and the Birth of the Stoikhedon Style*.
+Monumenta Greca et Latina 16.
 Leiden and Boston: E. J. Brill.

-Donatelli 1995
+Donatelli 1995<br />

-Donatelli, L. 1995. *La Raccolta Egizia di Guiseppe Acerbi.* 2nd ed.
+Donatelli, L. 1995. *La Raccolta Egizia di Guiseppe Acerbi*.
+2nd ed.
 Mantova: Publi Paolini.

-Fraser \[1972\] 2001
+Fraser \[1972\] 2001<br />
 Fraser, P. M. \[1972\] 2001. *Ptolemaic Alexandria.* 3 vols.
 Repr. ed.
 Oxford: Clarendon Press.

-Ghisellini 2015
+Ghisellini 2015<br />
 Ghisellini, E. 2015.
 “Portrait of Arsinoë III.”
 In *Power and Pathos: Bronze Sculpture of the Hellenistic World*, ed.
 J. M. Daehner and K. Lapatin, 200–201.
 Los Angeles: J. Paul Getty Museum.

-Hölbl 2001
+Hölbl 2001<br />

-Hölbl, G. 2001. *A History of the Ptolemaic Empire.* Trans.
+Hölbl, G. 2001. *A History of the Ptolemaic Empire* Trans.
 T. Saavedra.
 London and New York: Routledge.

-Kyrieleis 1975
+Kyrieleis 1975<br />
 Kyrieleis, H. 1975. *Bildnisse der Ptolemäer*.
 Berlin: Mann.

-McKenzie 2007
+McKenzie 2007<br />

-McKenzie, J. 2007. *The Architecture of Alexandria and Egypt: 300 BC–AD 700.* New Haven and London: Yale University Press.
+McKenzie, J. 2007. *The Architecture of Alexandria and Egypt: 300 BC–AD 700*.
+New Haven and London: Yale University Press.

-Neer 2012
+Neer 2012<br />
 Neer, R. T. 2012. *Greek Art and Archaeology: A New History c.
 2500–c.
-150 BCE.* New York: Thames and Hudson.
+150 BCE*.
+New York: Thames and Hudson.

-Newby 2007
+Newby 2007<br />
 Newby, Z. 2007.
 “Reading the Allegory of the Archelaos Relief.”
-In *Art and Inscriptions in the Ancient World,* ed.
+In *Art and Inscriptions in the Ancient World*, ed.
 Z. Newby and R. Leader-Newby, 156–78.
 Cambridge: Cambridge University Press.

-Newton et al. 1874
+Newton et al. 1874<br />
 Newton, C. T., E. L. Hicks, G. Hirschfeld, and F. H. Marshall.
-1874. *The Collection of Ancient Greek Inscriptions in the British Museum.* 4 vols.
+1874. *The Collection of Ancient Greek Inscriptions in the British Museum*.
+4 vols.
 London: British Museum.

-Pinkwart 1965
+Pinkwart 1965<br />
 Pinkwart, D. 1965. *Das Relief des Archelaos von Priene und die “Musen des Philiskos*.”
 Kallmütz: Lassleben.

-Pollitt 1986
+Pollitt 1986<br />

-Pollitt, J. J. 1986. *Art in the Hellenistic Age.* Cambridge: Cambridge University Press.
+Pollitt, J. J. 1986. *Art in the Hellenistic Age*.
+Cambridge: Cambridge University Press.

-Richter 1965
+Richter 1965<br />
 Richter, G. M. 1965. *Portraits of the Greeks*.
 3 vols.
 London: Phaidon.

-Ridgway 2000
+Ridgway 2000<br />
 Ridgway, B. S. 2000. *Hellenistic Sculpture*.
 Vol. 2, *The Styles of ca. 200-100 B.C.* Madison: University of Wisconsin Press.

-Ridgway 2001
+Ridgway 2001<br />
 Ridgway, B. S. 2001. *Hellenistic Sculpture*.
 Vol. 1: *The Styles of ca. 331–200 B.C.* Madison: University of Wisconsin Press.

-Ridgway 2002
+Ridgway 2002<br />
 Ridgway, B. S. 2002. *Hellenistic Sculpture*.
 Vol. 3: *The Styles of ca. 100-31 B.C.* Madison: University of Wisconsin Press.

-Smith 1988
+Smith 1988<br />

-Smith, R. R. R. 1988. *Hellenistic Royal Portraits.* Oxford: Clarendon Press.
+Smith, R. R. R. 1988. *Hellenistic Royal Portraits*.
+Oxford: Clarendon Press.

-Stanwick 2002
+Stanwick 2002<br />

-Stanwick, P. E. 2002. *Portraits of the Ptolemies: Greek Kings as Egyptian Pharaohs.* Austin: University of Texas Press.
+Stanwick, P. E. 2002. *Portraits of the Ptolemies: Greek Kings as Egyptian Pharaohs*.
+Austin: University of Texas Press.

-Stewart 1990
+Stewart 1990<br />

-Stewart, A. 1990. *Greek Sculpture: An Exploration.* 2 vols.
+Stewart, A. 1990. *Greek Sculpture: An Exploration*.
+2 vols.
 New Haven and London: Yale University Press.

-Thompson 2012
+Thompson 2012<br />

-Thompson, D. J. 2012. *Memphis under the Ptolemies.* 2nd ed.
+Thompson, D. J. 2012. *Memphis under the Ptolemies*.
+2nd ed.
 Princeton and Oxford: Princeton University Press.

 [^1]: Donatelli 1995, 43, cat. no. 10.
 See also Butz 2010, 98–103, for the site of Naukratis as a place of important epigraphic exchange between the Egyptian and Greek traditions.